Feedback for Children's Social Care

 Stage 3: Review panel

-If you think the service director’s response is unsatisfactory, you can ask the adult & children's complaints manager to arrange for a review panel to hear your complaint.
+If you think the service director’s response is unsatisfactory.
+Ask the adult and children's complaints manager to arrange for a review panel to hear your complaint.

 You should be clear about what particular part of the response you want the review panel to consider.
 The children's complaints manager has 30 working days from receiving your request to hold a panel meeting.